VISIT OUR ART STORE ▶

 The painting is mounted

-Step 3: How I Store My Mounted Watercolors
+Step 3: How the Artist Stores Mounted Watercolors

-If the painting isn't going straight to a buyer, I must store it safely in my studio.
+If the painting isn’t going straight to a buyer, it must be stored safely in the studio.

 • Always store paintings flat